mehularora8/js-piano/README.md

 # js-piano

-JS Website that allows you to play around with notes and create your own melodies and autoplay melodies that you create
+Platform that allows you to play around with octave of notes and create your own melodies and autoplay melodies that you created.
+Coded in JS.